 About Larry Sitka:

-Vice President & Chief Strategic Information Officer, Enterprise Applications, Vital Images, Inc.
+Vice President & Chief Strategic Information Officer, Enterprise Applications, Canon Medical Informatics, Inc.

 - Masters of Computer Science, NTU; BS Computer Science, University of Wisconsin Madison